Units of AAZP

 It is one of the enclosures of the approved master lay-out plan of Arignar Anna Zoological Park, Vandalur, Chennai.

-Butterfly parks in zoological parks serve as window through which visitors watch nature and get inspired to become conservationists and future custodians of nature.
+Butterfly parks in Zoological parks serve as window through which visitors watch nature and get inspired to become conservationists and future custodians of nature.
 The butterflies are important pollinators of several wild and domesticated plants and depletion of their population could adversely affect the regeneration of the plants.
 Considering the role of butterflies in maintaining nature’s ecological balance, a butterfly park has been established in Arignar Anna Zoological Park, Vandalur, Chennai with assistance from Tourism and Culture Department, Government of Tamil Nadu and Ministry of Tourism, Government of India at the cost of Rs.400 lakhs.

 Butterfly park with nectar and host plant gardens and indoor conservatory has been established over an area of well fenced 2.7 hectares.
 An indoor conservatory in a shape of caterpillar to the size of 60 m length, 26 m width and height of 6 m has been constructed with roof of white poly carbonate sheet to allow natural sun light passed on to the ground.
 A predator insect proof stainless steel mesh has been provided all around the structure.
 A double door system has been provided to prevent the escape of the butterflies.
 Nectar and host plant gardens have been provided outside the indoor conservatory to supply breeding materials to the indoor conservatory.
 The following are the salient features of the butterfly park at Arignar Anna Zoological Park, Vandalur, Chennai: